 To preserve the battery and prolong operating time, their power often can be finely tuned to match their job and type of debris.

 In order to extend their operating time, multiple batteries can be used – one battery is used to power the vacuum, while another battery (or other batteries) are being charged.
 Note that even modern lithium batteries are drained faster than they can be recharged.

 Cordless electric leaf vacuums can be rather costly, unlike corded electric leaf vacuums which are rather cheap without additional extension cord.

-Since many manufacturers of cordless tools have standardized rechargeable batteries, if you do need cordless leaf vacuum, consider buying one without batteries which can use batteries you already have.
+Since many manufacturers of cordless tools have standardized rechargeable batteries, if you do need a cordless leaf vacuum, consider buying one without batteries.
+You can use the batteries you already have.

-Garden leaf vacuums, mulchers and blowers can be of great help in any garden, just be sure to use them properly – always read the manuals, especially if you are taking vacuum apart to do some maintenance work.
+Garden leaf vacuums, mulchers, and blowers can be of great help in any garden, just be sure to use them properly.
+Always read the manuals, especially if you are taking a vacuum apart to do some maintenance work.

-Impellers are sharp and shred leaves and branches to small pieces with ease – keep your fingers and other body parts far away.
+Impellers are sharp and shred leaves and branches to small pieces with ease.
+In conclusion, keep your fingers and other body parts far away.
 For any maintenance work, if unsure what to do, take your leaf vacuum to the professionals and tell them what you want to be done.

 Best Garden Leaf Vacuums, Mulchers, and Blowers: FAQs

 If you want a 3-in-1 tool for your garden and the entire property for that matter, we recommend the WORX TRIVAC 3-in-One Blower/Mulcher/Vacuum WG509.
 Another corded electric garden leaf vacuum we appreciate is the Black + Decker GW2500.
 As gas-powered leaf blowers go, the Hitachi RB24EAP 170 MPH Handheld Leaf Blower is an excellent tool featuring a fantastic price.